MainulDip/KotlinEveryday/kotlin-basic-104-oop.md

 // For Foo<out T : TUpper>, where T is a covariant type parameter with the upper bound TUpper.
 ```

  - in: It makes a type parameter contravariant, meaning it can only be consumed(in) and never produced.
-Also Array<in String> corresponds to Java's Array<? super String>
+Also Array<in String> corresponds to Java's Array<? super String>. `Consumers in`
 ```kotlin

 interface Comparable<in T> {